Aivlosin 625 mg/g Granules for Use in Drinking Water for Pheasants

 The dosage is 25 mg tylvalosin per kg bodyweight per day in drinking water for 3 consecutive days.

 Determine the combined bodyweight (in kg) of all the birds to be treated.
-Select the correct pack size and number of sachets according to the amount of product required.
-For example, one sachet of 40 g is sufficient to treat a total of 1000 birds with an average bodyweight of 1 kg.
+For example, one sachet of 40g is sufficient to treat a total of 1,000 birds with an average bodyweight of 1kg; one sachet of 400g is sufficient to treat a total of 10,000 birds with an average bodyweight of 1kg.

 In order to achieve a correct dose, the preparation of a concentrated (stock) solution might be required (e.g. to treat a total of 500 kg total bird weight, only 50% of the prepared stock solution prepared from the 40 g sachet should be used).